the-human-colossus-foundation/microledger-spec/microledger.md

 ### Plugable

-Each of the core component of the microledger can be echange with specific implementation.
-This leaves room for adopting any combination which would serve for specific use case.
+Each of the core component of the microledger can be combined and adjusted in specific implementations.
+This enables customization for specific use cases.

 ![plugable](assets/plugable.png)